adamerose/PandasGUI/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Before making an issue, please check that you are able to run the code snippet below with no errors.
+**Before making a bug report, please check that you are able to run the code snippet below with no errors.
 It should display a window with a button.
 If this doesn't work, your problem with with PyQt5 and not PandasGUI specifically.**

 ```
 from PyQt5 import QtCore, QtGui, QtWidgets, sip